-Nord Stage 3 VS Korg Kronos
+Nord Stage 3 VS Korg Kronos (Comparison)

 While both are solid keyboards, the Korg Kronos outguns the Nord Stage 3 on the spec sheet with a ton of sound engines, and a solid take on realism with Multi-dimensional Synthesis technology (MDS).
 Yet, it's not our preferred pick in this comparison, unless we're talking about a recording studio context.
 The Stage 3 does less, but does a better job doing it, especially if you're after a performance or piano-focused keyboard.